DavidJCobb/pokeemerald/lu-docs/ROADMAP.md

 *** ⬜ Scale running speed on the overworld
 *** ⬜ Toggle HM use without teaching moves
 *** ⬜ Toggle reusable TMs
+**** Gen V introduced this.
+They also made it so that you can't exploit TMs to regenerate move PP: a TM-taught move has the "current" PP value of whatever move it replaced.
 *** ⬜ Toggle re-battling missed legendaries
 *** ⬜ Toggle event access (e.g. Eon Ticket)
 *** ⬜ Toggle step counter instead of real-time clock